2022 Badminton Asia Team Championships

-The 2022 Badminton Asia Team Championships (also known as the 2022 Selangor Badminton Asia Team Championship) was held at the Setia City Convention Centre in Shah Alam, Selangor, Malaysia, from 15 to 20 February 2022.
+The 2022 Badminton Asia Team Championships (also known as the 2022 Selangor Badminton Asia Team Championship) was the fourth edition of Badminton Asia Team Championships, held at Setia City Convention Centre in Shah Alam, Selangor, Malaysia, from 15 to 20 February 2022.
 This championships was organised by the Badminton Asia with Badminton Association of Malaysia as the host organiser.
 It was sanctioned by the Badminton World Federation.
 It served as the Asian qualifiers for the 2022 Thomas & Uber Cup in Thailand.
 Indonesia, the three-time champions, and Japan were the defending champions of the men's and women's category respectively.